Blending is more of an art than a science

 He’s also crafted some of our most exciting whiskies in the company’s history.
 They include a reimagining of Grant’s and creating Monkey Shoulder, Ailsa Bay and Glenfiddich Grand Cru, a 23-year old single malt, aged in American and European oak casks and finished off in rare French cuvee casks.

 “We’re continually experimenting to try to discover and create new expressions and flavours.
 Over the years, I’ve picked up good insights into what types of casks are likely to work with what age of whisky.
-With Grand Cru, the key was trying to get the tannins in our whisky to balance Blemndinwith the wine cask influence.”
+With Grand Cru, the key was trying to get the tannins in our whisky to balance within the wine cask influence.”

 “We put in a huge amount of effort making sure the distillery spirit quality and character is maintained.
 This is essential to making sure the various expressions will have a consistent nose and taste for the decades to come.”

-Protecting history while looking to future
+Protecting history while looking to the future

 Quality and consistency are the main concerns of a Master Blender.